MohammadDehghaniH/Synaptic-Self-Organization-of-Spatio-Temporal-Pattern-Selectivity/README.md

 # Synaptic-Self-Organization-of-Spatio-Temporal-Pattern-Selectivity

-Unzip the folder Folder.zip, and locate all the directories and programs in the same folder.
+Unzip the Folder.zip, and locate all the files in the same folder.

 Fig1, Fig2, Fig3, Fig4, and Fig5: